 In the ordinary course of business, we enter into land option contracts in order to procure land and lots for the construction of our homes.
 We are subject to customary obligations associated with entering into contracts for the purchase of land and improved lots.
-These purchase contracts typically require cash deposits and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements by the sellers, which may include obtaining applicable property and development entitlements.
+These purchase contracts typically require cash deposits and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements by the sellers, which may include obtaining applicable property and development entitlements or the completion of development activities and the delivery of finished lots.
 We also utilize option contracts with land sellers as a method of acquiring lots and land in staged takedowns, to help us manage the financial and market risk associated with land holdings, and to minimize the use of funds from our corporate financing sources.
 Option contracts generally require a non-refundable deposit for the right to acquire land or lots over a specified period of time at pre-determined prices.
-We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts by forfeiting our cash deposit with no further financial obligations to the land seller.
+We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts during the initial feasibility period and receive a refund of our deposit, or we may terminate the contracts after the end of the feasibility period by forfeiting our cash deposit with no further financial obligations to the land seller.
 In addition, our deposit may also be refundable if the land seller does not satisfy all conditions precedent in the respective contract.
-As of December 31, 2015, we had \$6.4 million of cash deposits pertaining to land option contracts and purchase contracts for 6,318 lots with an aggregate purchase price of \$155.5 million.
-Approximately \$0.3 million of the cash deposits as of December 31, 2015 are related to purchase contracts to deliver finished lots and these deposits are refundable under certain circumstances and secured by indemnity mortgages on the related property.
+As of December 31, 2016, we had \$10.0 million of cash deposits pertaining to land option contracts and purchase contracts for 8,462 lots with an aggregate purchase price of \$234.2 million.
+Approximately \$2.9 million of the cash deposits as of December 31, 2016 are related to purchase contracts to deliver finished lots and these deposits are refundable under certain circumstances and secured by third-party guarantees or indemnity mortgages on the related property.

-Our utilization of land option contracts is dependent on, among other things, the availability of land, sellers willing to enter into option takedown arrangements, the availability of capital to financial intermediaries to finance the development of optioned lots, general housing conditions, and local market dynamics.
-Options may be more difficult to procure from land sellers in strong housing markets and are more prevalent in certain markets.
+Our utilization of land option contracts is dependent on, among other things, the availability of land sellers willing to enter into contracts at acceptable terms which may include option takedown arrangements, the availability of capital to financial intermediaries to finance the development of optioned lots, general housing conditions, and local market dynamics.
+Option contracts may be more difficult to procure from land sellers in strong housing markets and are more prevalent in certain markets.